 Solar panels can still make use of diffused light (i.e. light that has passed through clouds or mist).

-These are the best solar panels on the market:
+These are the best solar panel manufacturers on the market:

 Most people’s interest stops at the quality of their solar panels, but a high-quality solar system requires more than a high output array.